ember-learn/cli-guides/CONTRIBUTING.md

 - No var.
 Only const and let for variable declarations
 - Use brace expansion for imports, i.e. import { a, b } from @ember/somepackage and use the same name as is used in the API docs
 - Links to the API docs should point to the `/release/` version
+- Whenever possible, choose semi-generic heading titles, so that as Ember grows and changes, we can keep using them.

 ### Writing